skepee-PROTOTYPE/Web-Images/README.md

 * Length in MB
 * Url

-The Json resource can be used in different clients, a slider in a web page or an app.
+The Json resource can be used in different clients.
+A slider, a gallery or an app.